goforu/Table-Selector/README.md

     });
 ```
 ####Add a lisener
-In some cases, our table would change when new data is imported.
+In some cases, our table would be reloaded frequently.
 But we want table always agrees with data.
-One way is to call **refreshTable** method everytime data changes.
+One way is to call **refreshTable** method everytime reloading table.
 A more gorgeous way is to add a listener to a certain method which perform these changes.
 Selector can listen to both sync and async functions.
 ```javascript
 var dataHandler = {
 //sync function